7anshuai/masq/README.md

 127.0.0.1 *.dev.
 ```

 To get around this problem, we will install a DNS proxy, like DNSMasq.
-If you are a JavaScript Developer, you can give a try with masq.
+If you are a JavaScript Developer, you can give a try with Masq.

 ## Getting Started